Milkyy-way/Data-Science-Project/Sentiment Analysis/readme.md

 - `sentiment_analysis.py` to analyze sentiment and add scores.
 - `personalized_messages.py` to generate personalized messages for users who has high scores of 4 and 5.

-# ethically scraping
-1) Included restrictions by taking 1st 5 new post whcih satisfy the rate limit
-2) Exception handler is implemented so that it will not create the issue to reddit server.
-3) Did not shared personally identifiable information
-4) Used a unique user agent when interacting with the Data APIs
-5) Sticked to the plan of extracting post and comments and avoid the scraping that could be disruptive or harm the Reddit community

 # Methodology
 ### Data Collection from Reddit:
 - Used PRAW (Python Reddit API Wrapper) to fetch Reddit posts and comments from specific subreddits.